ganeshkumar222/formik/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+workflow:
+This is a library database which contains both the book details and the author details.you can perform crud on both.The entire setup is built using formik and the forms have been validated using the same.

 Currently, two official plugins are available: